 7. Reduces your customer service cost

 A community forum or group of any kind is a goldmine of data where users can find almost everything about the product.
 They can find answers to all their questions, as well as learn shortcuts, best practices, productivity hacks, and other workarounds.
 There is so much to gain from a community forum.

 If customers had to contact the support team for every single query, it’d increase the cost of service for the product team.
 With readily-available support and insight from the community, businesses can minimize the cost of service.

-One way or another, these benefits of community come together and create an engagement pathway that helps brands serve their customers well and manage the dreaded threats.
+One way or another, community building create an engagement pathway that helps brands serve their customers well and manage the dreaded threats.

-Nurturing a great community thus helps you create a flawless customer experience that your competitors will envy.
+Nurturing a great community can help you create a flawless customer experience that your competitors will envy.

 2. When invested in the product, communities will give honest feedback on any current or potential products.
 You can use their input to understand at what touchpoint they are getting frustrated and what you can do to improve that layout.

 3. Customer support teams play a significant role in the overall customer experience.
 Your customers often spend more time with them than with any other department.
 When you face a massive volume of support tickets and only have a small support team, it irritates your customers.
 They end up feeling that they’re not being treated appropriately even after spending a good amount of time and money with you.
 When you have an active community, it takes a heavy load off your support teams, as the community itself can answer fellow user questions.
 This then increases the user’s overall satisfaction with your product.

 4.Even during your pre-sales and sales phases, your community can give you a helping hand.
 Testimonials play an important role in moving the needle towards a “yes” from a new lead.
 If the lead can relate to a fellow user’s testimonial, they’ll be more likely to choose the product.
 It also gives them a good impression even before they become a customer.

 If you’re interested in learning more about community and how it can enhance your customer experience, we highly recommend checking out our customer community webinar.